-the value of your benefits immediately before the start of the input period (the opening value) and
+the value of your benefits immediately before the start of the input period and

-the value of your benefits at the end of the input period (the closing value) plus any contributions you have paid into the Scheme’s Additional Voluntary Contribution (A V C) arrangement in the year or that you and your employer have paid into the Scheme’s Shared Cost A V C arrangement in the year is more than £40,000,
+the value of your benefits at the end of the input period plus any contributions you have paid into the Scheme’s Additional Voluntary Contribution (A V C) arrangement in the year or that you and your employer have paid into the Scheme’s Shared Cost A V C arrangement in the year

-you may be liable to a tax charge.
+is more than £40,000, you may have to pay a tax charge.

 The method of valuing benefits in other schemes may be different from the method used in the L G P S.

-Special rules if you have taken any ‘flexible access’ benefits from a money purchase arrangement
+‘Flexible benefits’ and the annual allowance

-If you have any benefits in a money purchase (defined contribution) pension arrangement which you have flexibly accessed on or after 6 April 2015 then, in the year in which you flexibly access your money purchase benefits:
+If you have benefits in a money purchase (defined contribution) pension arrangement which you have flexibly accessed on or after 6 April 2015, then the Money Purchase Annual Allowance (M P A A) rules may apply.
+The M P A A will only apply if your total contributions to a money purchase arrangement in a PIP exceed the M P A A.

-if your contributions to a money purchase (defined contribution) scheme do not exceed the Money Purchase Annual Allowance (M P A A), your pension savings will be tested against the normal £40,000 annual allowance figure (as described in the ‘standard annual allowance calculation’ above), or

-If your contributions to a money purchase (defined contribution) scheme do exceed the M P A A, your money purchase contributions you paid before flexibly accessing your money purchase benefits will, together with value of your defined benefit savings for the year, be measured against the alternative annual allowance figure (see table below) and your money purchase contributions paid after flexibly accessing your money purchase benefits will be measured against the M P A A figure.
+Generally, if you have flexibly accessed any benefits in a money purchase arrangement on or after 6 April 2015, any further contributions you make to a money purchase scheme in subsequent tax years will be tested against the M P A A. If your contributions exceed the M P A A, your defined benefit pension (L G P S) savings will be tested against the alternative A A and you will pay a tax charge in respect of your money purchase saving in excess of the M P A A.

 Table 4: The Money Purchase Annual Allowance (M P A A)